Amazon FBA for beginners

 • Material — Strong plastic

-• Color — We would like to add our branding to it
+• Colour — We would like to add our branding to it

 • Style — traditional pump